Quick verdict

 Best for full-service and complex restaurants

-Toast POS is the better fit when you need table management, kitchen display, online ordering, and restaurant-specific reporting.
+Toast is the better fit when you need table management, kitchen display, online ordering, and restaurant-specific reporting.
 It’s built for how restaurants operate.

 Best for cafes and simple food service

-Square POS is the better fit for cafes, food trucks, and counter-service operations that don’t need full restaurant workflows and want low cost and simple setup.
+Square is the better fit for cafes, food trucks, and counter-service operations that don’t need full restaurant workflows and want low cost and simple setup.

 Alternatives